 What is Plagiarism?

-An easy to remember plagiarism definition is that it’s the act of using someone else’s work or ideas without giving them proper credit.
-It’s important to note that this definition is not bound by intention, and students may commit it both knowingly and unknowingly.
-Submitting coursework with uncredited passages or other evidence of academic dishonesty can result in significant consequences, so students must be mindful of all the forms infringement can take if they wish to avoid repercussions.
+If you’re wondering, “What does plagiarism mean?” an easy to remember plagiarism definition is that it’s the act of using someone else’s work or ideas without giving them proper credit.
+It’s important to note that this definition is not bound by intention, and students may commit it both knowingly and unknowingly in a research paper.

 Learning to define plagiarism is just the first step in developing the awareness necessary to avoid it.
 Identifying it in its various forms is the crucial next step, combined with consistently utilizing a subscription-based or free online plagiarism checker as a non-negotiable element of your paper-writing process.